 Start Building Your Network

 It might take time to build an effective network for your live stream program, but be patient—Rome wasn’t built in a day!
-If you’re not sure how to get started or need some expert advice, set up a 30-minute consultation call with us here at Stretch.
+If you’re not sure how to get started or need some expert advice, set up a consultation call with us here at PrestoSports.
 We’ve helped a number of colleges and universities (including Westmont) get their live streaming efforts off the ground, and we’ve tackled all the challenges that broadcasting live sports has to offer.
 Let us be a resource for you, too!